wp-plugins/widget-visibility-time-scheduler/README.txt

 = Where is the *.pot file for translating the plugin in any language? =

+The plugin is ready for right-to-left languages like Arabic or Hebrew.

-If you want to contribute a translation of the plugin in your language it would be great!
+Further translations are welcome.
+If you want to give in your translation please leave a notice in the [plugin's support forum](https://wordpress.org/support/plugin/widget-visibility-time-scheduler).
+A translation of the plugin in your language would be great!

+All texts of the plugin are in the *.pot file.
 You would find the *.pot file in the 'languages' directory of this plugin.
 If you would send the *.po file to me I would include it in the next release of the plugin.

 == Screenshots ==